 A hard copy can be provided if requested.
-The Statement of Purpose is reviewed and agreed upon annually by the Registered Manager and the Senior Management Team.
+The Statement of Purpose is reviewed and agreed upon annually by the Registered/Agency Manager and the Senior Management Team.

-National Fostering Agency London South provides a service to children and young people and their foster carers across London and the South East.
+National Fostering Agency London South provides a service to children and young people and their foster carers across South London.